Coverage¶

 Cross-platform matrix¶

-{ubuntu-latest, macos-latest, windows-latest} for the native lane.
+runs {ubuntu-latest, macos-latest, windows-latest} so the Codecov

 Codecov with an OS-tag flag.
 The Linux leg also uploads the Python